 Keeping up in the conference room isn’t easy, but it can be done through a well-cultivated selection of easy-to-access, not-to-be-missed industry sources.
 Take our six favorites for a test drive and stay savvy, friends.

 P.S.
 If you rely on any informative, entertaining sources that help you do your job better, we’d love to hear from you.
-Drop your name and that of your favorite source in the comments below.
+Comment on Facebook with your favorite source.